 It started as such a simple idea.
 Really, just as a classroom exercise.

-The school had been holding classes for several years, but it hadn't been dedicated because the construction was never really finished, because the school kept growing, because more down-time Lutheran families with no particular interest in the miracles of up-time public schools kept moving into the Grantville area, which meant that St. Martin's . . .
+The school had been holding classes for several years, but it hadn't been dedicated because the construction was never really finished, because the school kept growing, because more down-time Lutheran families with no particular interest in the miracles of up-time public schools kept moving into the Grantville area, which meant that St. Martin's education . . .